16pa5a0510/log-analysis/README.md

 # log-analysis
  project 3
 ## Introduction
 This is the solution for the Logs Analysis project in Udacity Full Stack Nanodegree course.
-In this, we have to execute complex queries on a large database (> 1000k rows) to extract intersting stats.
+In this, we have to execute complex queries on a large database to extract intersting stats.

 The database in question is a newspaper company database where we have 3 tables; articles, authors and log.